cirosantilli/linux-cheat/compression.md

     unrar x a.rar out

-Extract multipart rar:
+Extract multipart RAR:

     unrar x a.r00
     unrar x a.part1.rar

-Eecursivelly finds all files in `a.rar`, and outputs them to current dir with old basename possible name conflicts
+Recursively find all files in `a.rar`, and outputs them to current dir with old basename possible name conflicts:

     unrar e a.rar